93million/catkeys/README.md

 Alternatively you can use the env var `CAT_KEY_NAME` which is used if the `catKey` option is not provided.

 Server keys are always named `server.catkey` and it is not possible to have multiple server keys.
-Creating a new server key will invalidate all client keys as clients keys are created from server keys.

 ### Alternative `catkeys` directory